lancejpollard/seesaw/README.markdown

 You can use it programmatically by making `POST` requests (below), or by using it at [http://meetseesaw.com](http://meetseesaw.com).

-The online version has all kinds of nifty keyboard inputs to make it really quick to see how your changes look.
+The online version takes advantage of keyboard shortcuts to render text transformation with minimal effort.
 It's annoying to have to press "Submit" and reload a new page every time you convert.
 This way you can press 'left' and 'right', or 'tab' and everything changes in real-time.

 ## Is there an API?